Your Guide to UM Residence Halls

 Elrod Residence Hall

-Elrod Hall has many single rooms, each equipped with a sink.
+Elrod Hall has single and double rooms, each equipped with a sink.
 The north wall of Elrod is almost entirely made of windows, which create a light and airy atmosphere indoors no matter what time of year.
 There is a large lounge in the lobby and a TV lounge in the basement.

 Since Elrod is one of the older residence halls, it has a classic feel.
 There is also a large courtyard outside between Craig Hall and Duniway Hall for students to enjoy when the weather is nice.
 The lobby offers fun games, such as ping-pong, pool, or chess.